 QuantRocket runs on Docker, so installing QuantRocket is a two-part process:

 Visit Docker's website and follow the instructions to download and install Docker Desktop on your computer.
 Make sure to choose the appropriate Docker download for the type of chip your Mac has (Intel chip or Apple Silicon chip).

 After the installation, start Docker Desktop if it isn't already started.

 On MacOS, Docker runs inside a Linux VM, which is allocated a fixed portion of system memory, with the remaining memory reserved for the host operating system.
 By default, Docker Desktop uses 2 GB of your system memory.
-Giving Docker at least 4 GB of memory is recommended for QuantRocket.
+Giving Docker at least 8 GB of memory is recommended for QuantRocket.
 Generally, reserve at least 4 GB for your operating system or your computer might be sluggish.
-This means your computer should have a minimum of 8 GB of memory.
-If you plan to collect minute data, 8-12 GB is recommended for Docker (12-16 GB total).
+This means your computer should have a minimum of 16 GB of memory.
 The more memory you give Docker, the larger the backtests and data analysis you can do.